 - Administrative and technical support available online

-- A good understanding of anatomy and physiology of the lactating breast.
+- A good understanding of anatomy and physiology of lactation.
 Completion of BE02 Anatomy and Physiology of the Lactating Breast would be appropriate.

 - Good observational skills

-- The ability to listen to what the mother is saying, then apply evidence-based theory to the practical siuation.
+- The ability to listen to what the mother/lactating parent is saying, then apply evidence-based theory to the practical situation.

 - A Mentor: This course will help you to learn the theory of good positioning and latch and give you practical tips.
-However, it is essential that you observe a competent practitioner assisting a mother to breastfeed, and have that person observe your skills.
+However, it is essential that you observe a competent practitioner assisting lactating families, and have that person observe your skills.

 - Breast Anatomy

 - Infant Cranial Anatomy